 Once you have been living in the Netherlands for five uninterrupted years, you can apply for permanent residence:

-Once you have lived in the Netherlands for five, uninterrupted years (three years if you’ve been with a Dutch spouse or partner for three years), you can become a Dutch citizen through naturalisation.
-You must fulfil certain conditions, such as proving you can write and speak Dutch, renouncing your previous nationality (with some exceptions), and changing your name if it’s deemed difficult to write or pronounce in Dutch.
+Once you have lived in the Netherlands for five uninterrupted years (three years if you’ve been with a Dutch spouse or partner for three years), you can become a Dutch citizen through naturalisation.
+You must fulfil certain conditions, such as proving you can write and speak Dutch, renouncing your previous nationality (with some exceptions), and proving that you have had no criminal convictions in the past 5 years.

-You apply via your local municipality although the application is processed by the IND.
-The process takes about a year.
-More detail is explained in Expatica's guide on how to get Dutch citizenship.
+You apply via your local municipality although the application is processed by the IND Netherlands.
+The process can take up to a year.
+More detail is explained in Expatica’s guide on how to get Dutch citizenship.

 Many people will have a sponsor – a person or organisation – who has an interest in them coming to the Netherlands (such as an employer, education institution or family member).
 The sponsor may act on your behalf, submit residence permit applications and lodge objections or appeals if an application is rejected.

 There are two types of sponsors: non-recognised and recognised.
 Only organisations, institutions and companies can be recognised sponsors (fees apply); individual persons cannot.
 Certain organisations must register (be ‘recognised’) with the IND to hire foreign employees (see below).
 Registration is optional, however, for permit applications for those in paid employment, seasonal labour, traineeships or holders of a European blue card.

 - mandatory recognised sponsor – for the purposes of study, exchange (including au pairs), highly skilled migrants and certain scientific researchers.